 - For a lightweight, playful ride: The Transition Regulator SX is a top contender.

-- For all-mountain exploration with a high pivot design: The Norco Sight VLT CX is a solid choice.
+- For all-mountain exploration with a high pivot design: The Norco Sight VLT CX, or the Forbidden eDruid’s are very interesting.

 - For range plus interesting geometry: The Transition Regulator CX has me interested.